hrc1079/ha-fusion/README.md

 ## What's new in this fork

-Three features added on top of amedello's fork:
+Five features added on top of amedello's fork:

 ### 🎨 Per-view custom backgrounds